info290/info290.github.io/assignment/ProgrammingHW1/ProgrammingHW1_Instructions.md

     ```
     - Write a query to create a multicolumn index on `city` and `addressid` then measure the performance.
     - Run the OR query from earlier.
 Record the query execution time and inspect the query plan.
 - **[10pt]** Explain the differences between the query execution plan with only a single index on `city` versus the one with the multicolumn index.
-In particular, exaplain how the multicolumn index was used in the query execution.
+In particular, explain how the multicolumn index was used in the query execution.

 c) **[10pt]** Cost of Index Maintenance :